trans-travel/trans-travel/us/fl.md

 Equity Florida has issued a travel warning for the State of Florida.

-The state has a law that prevents instruction on sexual orientation or gender identity up to grade five in schools.
-A bill that would ban this at higher grades is pending governor signature as of May 4, 2023.
+The state has a law that prevents instruction on sexual orientation or gender identity through grade twelve in schools.

 Some state officials consider exposure of children to sexual orientation or gender identity information to be "grooming," I.E. something done in